touchHLE/touchHLE/README.md

     - Logo, title, menu, ranking, settings and credits screens
     - Main Game, Instant Game (Shuffle Play) and Practice game modes
     - Save game persistence (settings, unlocks, records)
+    - Continuing a previous game after closing and reopening the app
     - The tutorial (in the versions that have it)
   - Consistent full fps (30fps) in release builds even on a fairly underpowered laptop (2017 Retina MacBook, passively cooled!)
   - Special enhancement: can be run with increased internal resolution via the `--scale-hack=` option.
 Resolutions up to circa 4K have been tested.
 No noticeable performance impact at small scales (2×, 3×).